KFearsoff/nix-drama-explained/README.md

 > Second, I am just one member of the five-member Nix team and hold no more formal authority than the others in determining the direction of the team.

-According to the nixos.org , Eelco is a **chair** of Foundation. "chair" as in "president".
+According to the [official website](https://nixos.org/community/teams/foundation-board/), Eelco is a **chair** of Foundation. "chair" as in "president".
 Implying most authority.

 > Third, I have not been a member of the RFC Steering Committee since new members were elected in January 2024.